ggreer/geoff.greer.fm/_posts/2016-09-10-software-rot.md

 ## Event-driven Apache

 When Apache httpd was first written, it used a process-per-connection model.
 One process would listen on port 80, then `accept()` and `fork()`.
 The child process would then `read()` and `write()`, finally closing and exiting when it was done.
-This architecture has the advantage of being simple, easy to implement on many platforms, and… not much else.
+This architecture has the advantage of being simple, easy to implement across platforms, and… not much else.
 It's absolutely terrible for performance, especially when handling long-lived connections.
 To be fair, this *was* 1995.

+Apache eventually moved to a threaded model, which did help performance.
+Still, it couldn't handle [10,000 simultaneous connections](c10k problem).

+In contrast, [Nginx]() was engineered with an event loop architecture.
+This allowed it to service many more concurrent connections.
+The advantage was

 (link to forking conn handler model)